CloudLabs-Samples/EduLabs/Demo/azure/astera/task3.md

    - Configure the output settings to write the data to an Excel file.

+   - To verify that your data flow is working fine, preview the output by right clicking on the excel destination object and selecting preview output.

 ### Step 2: Workflow Creation
 Now to organize multiple dataflows sequentially to streamline data processing let’s create a workflow.